crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 2.6 =
+- (09 Aug 2010) - PHP Sessions are no longer required for the CAPTCHA.
+The new method uses temporary files to store the CAPTCHA codes until validation.
+PHP sessions can still be reactivated by unchecking the setting: "Use CAPTCHA without PHP session".
+- Added rel="nofollow" tag to CAPTCHA Audio and CAPTCHA Refresh links.
+- Removed CAPTCHA WAV sound files, included mp3 ones take up 500k less space.
+- Improved the CAPTCHA test page.
+- Added captcha-temp directory permission check to alert the admin if there is a problem.
+This check is on the admin settings page, the captcha test page, and when posting the captcha.
+- Added more help notes to the admin settings page.

 = 2.5.4 =
 - (25 Jul 2010) - Added compatibility for WP 3.0 feature: "multisite user or blog marked as spammer".